-This bimodal pattern of the maturity composition partly reflects the role of "market-maker of last resort" that the Federal Reserve undertook during the spring and early summer of 2020.
+This bimodal pattern of the maturity composition partly reflects the role of "market-maker of last resort" that the Federal Reserve undertook during spring 2020.
 At that time, the SOMA desk purchased a large amount of seasoned long-term Treasuries that were already close to maturity, presumably from financial institutions that were seeking to liquidate their holdings of such securities instead of using them as collateral in the repo market.
-In fact, the SOMA purchased \$651 billion in Treasury notes and bonds that matured during late 2020 and 2021 and then reinvested those proceeds in purchases of more recently-issued securities.
+In fact, the SOMA purchased \$651 billion in Treasury notes and bonds that matured during late 2020 and 2021 and then reinvested those proceeds in purchases of more recently issued securities.